cypress-io/cypress-documentation/content/guides/component-testing/quickstart-react.md

 it.
 We should also test that the value of the counter changes when a user clicks the "increment" and "decrement" buttons.

+To do so, we will interact with the component like a real user would by clicking the buttons in a test.

 Add the following tests:

 <code-group>